Savings accounts

 Do I have to pay tax on the interest my savings earn?

 Interest from other types of savings accounts counts as income, and how much tax you pay depends on how much interest you earn.
-Most people will earn all of their interest on savings, without paying any tax at all.
-That’s because you get a personal savings allowance of £1,000 interest tax-free if you’re a basic rate taxpayer, or £500 if you’re a higher-rate taxpayer.

-You’ll pay tax on any interest over your allowance at your usual rate of income tax.
+If you do go over, you’ll pay tax on any interest over your allowance at your usual rate of income tax.
 That’s 20% for basic taxpayers and 40% for higher-rate taxpayers.

 How can I be sure my savings are safe?